News

 Further Information

 The government’s consultation on these proposed reforms is now live.
 Called ‘Pathways to Work: Reforming Benefits and Support to Get Britain Working Green Paper’, it sets out the changes to the benefits system.
+Disabled people, people with long-term health conditions, and disability organisations now have a chance to respond.

 The consultation opened on 18 March 2025 and will close on 30 June 2025.